 The Parthenon is one of the most iconic structures in the history of Western civilization.
-It stands in splendor on Acropolis Hill in Athens, and has stood like that for 2,500 years.
-Experts believe that the ingenuity of the Parthenon’s construction has allowed it to miraculously survive the ravages of time, nature and mankind.
+It stands in splendor on Acropolis Hill in Athens as it has for 2,500 years.
+Experts believe that the ingenuity of the Parthenon’s construction has allowed it to miraculously survive the ravages of time, nature, and mankind.

 The Parthenon’s design eccentricities are strengths

 Several studies have found that despite the fact that the temple of the Parthenon does not even have a foundation it has triple anti-seismic protection which is responsible for keeping it upright after the many earthquakes and upheavals of the past 25 centuries.

 According to civil engineer Niki Timotheou, studies of its architectural and structural form have shown that the Ancients had already discovered what we today call “seismic insulation.”

 The temple, according to Timotheou, successfully contradicts all theories of modern civil engineering because even though it has no foundation whatsoever and stands right on bedrock, it has three means of insulating itself against earthquakes.

 This triple insulation, as the engineer explained, is located in different parts of the structure.
 The first point consists of the layers of enormous, extraordinarily smooth marble slabs on which the Parthenon stands.

 The second is found in the metal joints attached to the plates of each layer around which lead has been poured.
 Lead not only has the vital property of protecting the iron from rust, but additionally, its softness and elasticity absorb any kind of tremor, and part of the tremor’s kinetic energy is thereby converted into thermal energy in the lead.